 For families, MetroPCS offers family plans that take $5 off the price of monthly service for each phone.
 Family members can choose their own plans from the $40, $50 or $60 options, so if only one of you needs unlimited data, only one of you need pay for it.
 For a family of four, signing up for a shared plan would cut $20 from your combined bill every month.
 And if you each only need 1GB of data, the company has a special four-line offer for just $100 a month.

 Without phone subsidizing or payment plans, you'll have to pay the full price for phones up front, no matter how expensive they are.
 You can, however, buy a new SIM card for just $10, which allows you to bring your existing phone over to MetroPCS and avoid that large startup cost.
-Be sure to check that your phone is compatible using the eligibility tool on its website; some devices, like the iPhone, may or may not work depending on who your previous provider was.
+Be sure to check that your phone is compatible using the eligibility tool on its website; some devices, like the iPhone, may or may not work depending on your previous provider.